 KEY LINKS:

 Chase has several different small business credit cards, and they are some of the best credit cards out there.
-If you’re not looking at business cards, you are misisng out on some of the best bonuses.
-Today I thought it might make sense to compare the Chase Ink Business Unlimited vs. the Chase Ink Business Cash to see which of these two cards might be the best.
+If you’re not looking at business cards, you are missing out on some of the best bonuses.
+Today I thought it might make sense to compare the Chase Ink Business Cash vs. the Chase Ink Business Unlimited to see which of these two cards might be the best.
 Deciding what might be best will depend on your specific situation, but there are a few rules of thumb that you might want to consider.
-Both of these cards currently come with no annual fee and equivalent signup bonuses, so it mostly comes down to which one will help you earn the most points through ongoing spending.
+Both of these cards currently come with no annual fee and similar signup bonuses, so it mostly comes down to which one will help you earn the most points through ongoing spending.

 Both of these are considered business credit cards, but you may have a business even if you don’t think you do.
 And I would say that if you are ignoring the small business cards and only applying for personal credit cards, you are doing yourself a disservice by passing up on half of the available credit card bonus offers.

-The Chase Ink Cash is another no-fee option.
+The first card to look at is the Chase Ink Cash card.
 Rather than earning 1.5 Ultimate Rewards points per dollar, you’ll get 5X at office supply stores and on internet, cable and phone services, and 2x at gas stations and restaurants.
 So depending on your spending patterns, you may find that you’ll come out ahead with the Ink Cash instead of the Ink Unlimited.
 You can also consider having both cards – that way you can use the Ink Cash where it gets a spending bonus and the Ink Unlimited everywhere else.

-Just like with the Ink Unlimited, if you don’t have a premium Chase card (like the Sapphire Reserve or Ink Preferred), then your points are worth just 1 cent per point.
+If you don’t have a premium Chase card (like the Sapphire Reserve or Ink Preferred), then the points you earn are worth just 1 cent per point.
 But if you do have a premium card, you can transfer your Chase points that you earn with the Ink Unlimited and get 25% or 50% extra value.

 Read our full Chase Ink Cash review

-The first card to look at is the Chase Ink Unlimited.
+The Chase Ink Unlimited is another no-fee option.
 The Ink Unlimited has a very simple earning structure.
 You’ll get 1.5 Ultimate Rewards points per dollar spent on the card (marketed as 1.5% cash back).
-If you don’t have a premium Chase card (like the Sapphire Reserve or Ink Preferred), then your points are worth just 1 cent per point.
+Just like with the Chase Ink Cash card, if you don’t have a premium Chase card (like the Sapphire Reserve or Ink Preferred), then your points are worth just 1 cent per point.
 But if you do have a premium card, you can transfer your Chase points that you earn with the Ink Unlimited and get 25% or 50% extra value.

 Read our full Chase Ink Unlimited review